davidgasquez/handbook/content/time.md

 - Do the worst thing first.
 Give yourself a reward once you're done.
 - Create smaller chunks.
 This helps getting in the flow (find the right balance between the challenge of the activity and your own skills levels).
 Avoid multitasking.
 - Leverage the power of positive pressure by publicly committing to your goals.
 - [Improve your environment](https://nesslabs.com/neuroscience-of-procrastination).
-Design your workspace in a way that minimises distractions, whether physical or digital.
+Design your workspace in a way that minimizes distractions, whether physical or digital.
 - What is optimal for me won't be optimal for you.
 You'll have to experiment to find out what works best for you.

 ## Investing